reyespinosa3/Bowling/Readme.md

 As a User I should be able to:
 - Log in or Sign in to view current and historical data
 - Enter in the name of the bowling alley and league I am part of
-- See my bowling average per league
 - Enter individual game score
+- See game scores
+- See game series total
-- See cumulative bowling average for all games
+- See series average

 ## Stretch Goals User Stories
 As a User I should be able to: